Highlights of the Program

 LRQA

-- Explaining why reasonable assurance strengthens trust, supports credible sustainability claims, and enables access to markets and incentives
+- Strengthening trust, enabling credible sustainability claims, and unlocking access to markets and incentives through reasonable assurance

 - Outlining the core components of assurance, including evidence-based metrics, third-party verification, and transparent documentation systems